top of page

 Don’t respond to your Schnauzer when they’re barking, no matter how hard it may be.
 When your dog starts barking, you need to be emotionally blank about it.
 Go to a zen place, ignore the bark, and calmly leave the room.
 Schnauzers tend to bark when people enter their home, so consider putting them on a leash and giving them a spot to go to when people arrive.
 Let your dog know that they can get what they want when they’re quiet, and they get nothing when they’re barking.

 While Schnauzers are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Schnauzers are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Schnauzers are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Hip Dysplasia